CrazyForks/markdown-it-ts/README.md

   stream: true, // enable stream mode
   streamChunkedFallback: true, // use chunked on first large parse or large non-append edits
   // optional tuning
+  // By default, chunk size is adaptive to doc size (streamChunkAdaptive: true)
+  // You can pin fixed sizes by setting streamChunkAdaptive: false
   streamChunkSizeChars: 10_000,
   streamChunkSizeLines: 200,
   streamChunkFenceAware: true,